 Streaming video apps

 Like a good little console, the PS4 is playing host to a plethora of third-party apps for streaming movies and television.
 It's now neck and neck with the Xbox One in terms of both library size and access to third-party apps as Xbox Live no longer keeps entertainment apps behind the Gold paywall.

 On both consoles, though you need a subscription for online multiplayer, you don't need it for media streaming.

 Media streaming apps are continually making their way onto the PS4.
-ABC iview has recently joined Yahoo!7 Plus 7, SBS On Demand and Foxtel Play alongside launch services Quickflix, Sony's Vidzone music video service and IGN videos.
+The most recent addition is Netflix, while ABC iview recently joined Yahoo!7 Plus 7, SBS On Demand and Foxtel Play alongside launch services Quickflix, Sony's Vidzone music video service and IGN videos.

 You can now also stream your own content to the PS4 using Plex.

-There are no third-party music streaming apps on the PlayStation 4.
-Same goes for Xbox One.
-Microsoft has its Xbox Music, and Sony has Music Unlimited, a proprietary app very similar in execution to Spotify.
+Originally there was no third-party music streaming apps on the PlayStation 4.
+That's still the case for Xbox One.
+Microsoft has its Xbox Music, and Sony had Music Unlimited, a proprietary app very similar in execution to Spotify.

-The best part of Music Unlimited is how it's been gloriously well integrated into the console's interface.
+The best part of Playstation Music is how it's been gloriously well integrated into the console's interface.
 Music can be streamed over gameplay, with playback controls just a long press of the PS button away.
-You can also access the Music Unlimited app without closing your current game.
+You can also access the app without closing your current game.

-If Music Unlimited is Sony's Spotify, then Video Unlimited is its iTunes for movies and TV.
+If Playstation Music is Sony's Spotify, then Playstation Video is its iTunes for movies and TV.
 It works much the same way as those services, offering streaming playback of movies and TV in standard or high definition.